Skip to content

 Method 2: Using DOMParser

-The DOMParser() constructor available in the browser will create a new DOMParser object that has parseFromString() method to parse a string using either the HTML parser or the XML parser.
+The DOMParser() constructor, available in browsers, creates a new DOMParser object that has a parseFromString() method for parsing a string using either the HTML parser or the XML parser.

 The .textContent property contains all the text inside the HTML <body> tag, strips the tags, and returns the clean textual output.